 In the summer of 2012, I worked a passage from Stavanger to Amsterdam on the Dutch tall ship, Wylde Swan.
-I kept this diary, of sorts, with the idea of writing it up into a feature:
+I kept this diary, of sorts, with the idea of writing it up into a feature, which never happened:

 Thursday, 30th August